ReidGlaze/ReidGlaze.github.io/_posts/2023-07-28-NBA-Playoffs-Analysis.md

 There's one player who breaks the mold - Nikola Jokic.
 Despite his role as a center, Jokic's assist record is remarkably higher than the average player in his position, effectively spotlighting his capacity as a playmaker.
 His aptitude for rebounds additionally bolsters his standing as a significant player on the field.

 Included in the chart are regression lines for each position.
 Based on these regression lines, it was inferred that point guards generally account for the most assists in relation to points.
 Meanwhile, centers take the lead in gathering the most rebounds.
-In an unexpected revelation, shooting guards, small forwards, power forwards, and centers appear to have similar ratios of assists to points.
+In an unexpected revelation, shooting guards, small forwards, power forwards, and centers appear to have similar point / assist ratios to eachother.

 [![bubble plot](/assets/images/bubbleplot.png)](https://public.tableau.com/views/2023NBAPlayoffsAnalysis/FullStory?:language=en-US&:display_count=n&:origin=viz_share_link)